apetkau/microbial-informatics-2014/labs/mst/README.md

 1. Using a similar procedure as in *Step 5* annotate the minimum spanning tree with the year of collection instead of the location.
 Which is the most common year represented?
 Which is the least common year?

 2. The *Level* selection can be used to define the maximum level nodes can be connected to be part of the same tree.
-For the figure we generated, this can be interpreted as the maximum SNP distance to be considered part of the same closley related cluster.
-Adjust the level to 20, or 15.
-Which are the main strains that stand out?
+For the figure we generated, this can be interpreted as the maximum SNP distance to be considered part of the same group or cluster.
+Adjust the level to 20 and to 15.
+Which are the main isolates that are left out at each level cutoff?

 [Answers](Answers.md)